kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 > You are our sisters.
 > And we are not whole without you.
 >
-> Burn the contracts.
-> Shatter the nameplates.
 > Come to us as you are: bleeding, vengeful, half-healed, still shaking.
 >
 > And all the women crammed into correction facilities on **VENUS**, who saw the truth and warned the rest—